CONTINUATION 1980 – 2020

 Wild Garden with Fuchsia, oil on canvas 3’x4′

 The garden belonging to my friend and colleague, Jackie Baker, has been an ever-changing subject for my paintings over many years.
-Jackie’s interest in natural history, as well as the large extent of her garden, inclines her to keep at least some of it in what I’ve called a ‘well neglected’ state.
+Jackie’s interest in natural history, as well as the large extent of her garden, inclines her to keep at least some of it in a ‘well neglected’ state.

 Overgrown Rockery, oil on canvas 4’x3′